Are You Struggling With Grief or Loss?

 I use integrative, solution-focused, and strength-based approaches.
 This means that I use an appropriate approach for your particular situation.
-This has proven to be beneficial with clients who are motivated to recover from grief and loss, to include loss of relationship, health, loved ones (and yes, pets).
+This has proven to be beneficial with clients who are motivated to recover from grief and loss, to include loss of loved ones (and yes, pets), relationship, or health.

 The length of time in therapy depends on where you are now, what you want to accomplish, and how open you are to express yourself in a nonjudgmental space.

-I don’t need grief counselling; I can get through this on my own.
+I don’t need grief counseling; I can get through this on my own.

 Of course you can survive grief.
 When you want to do more than just survive:

 - you invest in yourself,